 3. Roofing Imperfections

 Start from the ceiling or inner side of the roofing.
 Do you see any wet patches?
 Or do you notice any prominent leakages?
 If yes, then you must know that these can be the initial signs of failing roofing.
-If you can, go up on the roofing and see if the shingles, flashings, and other roofing accessories are in place.
+If you can, go up on the roof and see if the shingles, flashings, and other roofing accessories are in place.
 Look for the caulking around the roofing installations such as chimney and skylights.
-Not only this, find out from the landlord or previous occupant how old the roofing is.
+Not only this, find out from the landlord or previous occupant how old the roof is.
+If you suspect a new roof will be required, it might be worth contacting a contractor similar to 99Roofers.
+Moreover, once any issues have been addressed, with proper maintenance, your roof should stay in good shape for years to come.
+Above all, ensuring that small problems are addressed quickly, can ward off potentially bigger problems.
+Consequently, you can learn more about when it might be time to contact a roofer to take a closer look at your roof by clicking here.

 4. Foundation Condition